-1) In Group A, B, E, F, H, I, M, R-1, R-1 Bed and Breakfast in the kitchen, R-2, R-4, and S occupancies.
+1. In Group A, B, E, F, H, I, M, R-1, R-1 Bed and Breakfast (in the kitchen), R-2, R-4, and S occupancies.

 - 1. In Group R-2 occupancies, that are classified as apartment or dormitory occupancy. - 2.
-In storage areas of Group S occupancies where forklift, powered industrial truck or powered cart operators are the primary occupants, fixed extinguishers, as specified in NFPA 10, shall not be required where in accordance with all of the following:
+In storage areas of Group S occupancies where forklift, powered industrial truck or powered cart operators are the primary occupants, fixed extinguishers, as specified in NFPA 10, shall not be required if all of the following requirements are satisfied:

 - 2.1.
 Use of vehicle-mounted extinguishers shall be approved by the fire code official. - 2.2.
 Each vehicle shall be equipped with a 10-pound, 40A:80B:C extinguisher affixed to the vehicle using a mounting bracket approved by the extinguisher manufacturer or the fire code official for vehicular use. - 2.3.
 Not less than two spare extinguishers of equal or greater rating shall be available on-site to replace a discharged extinguisher. - 2.4.
 Vehicle operators shall be trained in the proper operation, use and inspection of extinguishers. - 2.5.
 Inspections of vehicle-mounted extinguishers shall be performed daily. - 2.
-Within 30 feet (9144 mm) distance of travel from commercial cooking equipment and from domestic cooking equipment in Group I-1; I-2, Condition 1. - 3.
+Within 30 feet (9144 mm) distance of travel from commercial cooking equipment and from domestic cooking equipment in Group I-1 and Group I-2, Condition 1. - 3.
 In areas where flammable or combustible liquids are stored, used or dispensed. - 4.
 On each floor of structures under construction, except Group R-3 occupancies, in accordance with Section 3316.1. - 5.
 Where required by the sections indicated in Table 906.1. - 6.
 Special-hazard areas, including but not limited to laboratories, computer rooms and generator rooms, where required by the fire code official. - 7.
-Portable fire extinguishers shall be required in all occupancies, outside and immediately adjacent to the entrance to all special hazardous areas except general storage areas.
-If the only entrance to a special hazardous area is from the exterior of the building, the fire extinguisher may be located just inside the entrance door.
+In all occupancies, outside and immediately adjacent to the entrance to all special hazardous areas except general storage areas.
+If the only entrance to a special hazardous area is from the exterior of the building, the fire extinguisher may be located just inside the entrance door. - 8.New and existing mercantile occupancies selling sparklers and fountains shall have a minimum of (2) dedicated 2-A water fire extinguishers at the location of the sparklers and fountains.